Translate

 • Besides CPF life which is only allowed to be used after the age of 65, the investment portfolio actually provides me with protection against inflation and basic living needs.

-Image above generated by Microsoft Copilot
+Image above provided by Microsoft Copilot

-Image above generated by ChatGPT, Claude commented: There appears to be an OCR error in the "System Resilience Map" image – "OREIZED REICSCENCE" does not look like the correct English word, suggesting a problem with the recognition of a word in the image.
+Image above provided by ChatGPT, Claude commented: There appears to be an OCR error in the "System Resilience Map" image – "OREIZED REICSCENCE" does not look like the correct English word, suggesting a problem with the recognition of a word in the image.
 My personal viewed: “Like many engineering systems, life does not require a perfect design.
 What it needs is a structure that allows time to take its course without letting faults accumulate.
 A resilient system, therefore, does not depend on perfection. ”

 Generally speaking, I'm not a risk-taker.
 I tend to choose decisions with clearly defined and controllable risks, carefully designing my life to keep those risks within manageable limits, and ensuring they are clearly visible and repeatable.
 The systems I build are designed to control and manage risk, making it bearable.